ElektraInitiative/libelektra/doc/help/elektra-key-names.md

 Examples of valid user key names:

 ```
-user
+user:/
-user/env/#1/LD_LIBRARY_PATH
+user:/env/#1/LD_LIBRARY_PATH
-user/sw/apps/abc/#0/current/default-setting
+user:/sw/apps/abc/#0/current/default-setting
-user/sw/kde/kicker/#0/current/preferred_applications/#0
+user:/sw/kde/kicker/#0/current/preferred_applications/#0
 ```

 The slash (`/`) separates key names and structures them hierarchically.
 If two keys start with the same key names, but one key name continues after a slash, this key is **below** the other and is called a _subkey_.
-For example `user/sw/apps/abc/current` is a subkey of the key `user/sw/apps`.
-The key is not directly below but, for example, `user/sw/apps/abc` is.
+For example `user:/sw/apps/abc/current` is a subkey of the key `user:/sw/apps`.
+The key is not directly below but, for example, `user:/sw/apps/abc` is.
 Various functions in `keytest` implement ways to determine the relationship between two keys.

 ## Conventions